 Helen has taught evening classes at Oaklands College in Hertfordshire and is a Short Course Tutor at West Dean College near Chichester.
-She also runs individual and small group courses from her studio in Harpenden.
+She also runs occasional courses from her studio in Harpenden.

 For individual or group tuition please contact Helen directly, preferably by telephone (01582 764834).
 Classes can be negotiated to suit your particular needs.
 Costs will obviously vary depending upon group numbers (max 3) and the techniques you wish to cover - everything from simple glass mosaics, leaded windows or more advanced sandblasting and glass painting.